 One of the biggest health benefits of broccoli is that it detoxifies the body.
 A study observed that people who drank broccoli sprout tea had higher detoxification levels post an 8-week long experiment.
 It essentially established that broccoli aided in the elimination of pollutants which we inadvertently inhale on a daily basis.

-- Being an excellent source of magnesium, potassium, calcium, and Vitamin K,
+Being an excellent source of magnesium, potassium, calcium, and Vitamin K, broccoli;

-What’s more, the low-calorie broccoli helps with weight loss too, and is the perfect addition to one’s weight loss diet, because the fibre keeps you satiated for longer and keeps you away from binge eating.
+What’s more, the low-calorie broccoli helps with weight loss too, and is the perfect addition to one’s weight loss diet; because the fibre keeps you satiated for a longer period of time and keeps you away from binge eating.

 According to research, if one consumes broccoli for 3 days, the production of antioxidant-generating proteins in the body goes up by a whopping 200%, thus helping in curing allergies.

-- improve skin elasticity and do away with aging signs.
+- Improves skin elasticity and do away with ageing signs

-- Broccoli is also great for the hair – the vitamins in it impart luster to the hair, fight hair loss and improve general hair health.
+- Broccoli is also great for the hair – the vitamins in it impart lustre to the hair, fight hair loss and improve general hair health.